vitalyspirin/DBVersioning/README.md

 # ---------------------------------------------------------------------------
 ```

-If you realize that you want to modify update that was already applied then instead of changing existing section in stored procedure you need to add a new one with
+If you realized that you want to modify update that had been already applied then instead of changing existing section in stored procedure you need to add a new one with
 further change!